 - They belong to Subphylum Chelicerata, which means they have Chelicerae (special mouthparts commonly called “jaws”) with fangs capable of venom injection.

-- They have eight legs and they breath air.
+- They have eight legs and they breathe air.

 - Spiders are found throughout the world except for Antarctica.

-- With the exception of the sea and air colonization, spiders can establish in almost every type of habitat.
+- Except for the sea and air colonization, spiders can establish in almost every type of habitat.

 2. What Is The Scientific Name Of A Spider – Spider Scientific Name